 Today, the recorder is known as flauto dolce in Italian (sweet flute), flute-a-bec, in French, with equivalents in other languages.
-Recorders are made in a variety of sizes/voices, the most common are sopranino, soprano, alto (treble), tenor, bass and great bass.
-View sopranino, soprano, alto, tenor, bass Most of today's recorders are replicas of those made in the Renaissance and Baroque periods.
-Take a Virtual Tour of Music History.
+Recorders are made in a variety of sizes/voices, the most common are soprano, alto, tenor, bass and great bass.
+Most of today's recorders are replicas of those made in the Renaissance and Baroque periods.

 Experienced Players: Current recorder players, viola da gamba players, and/or players of other early music instruments are welcome to join us.
 There are opportunities to play in additional small groups.

 Monthly Chapter meetings are for players of all levels.
 Schedule is on our Activities Page.